 Why am I using glass jars?

-I decided to make the switch to using glass jars when I stocked up on winter soup supplies.
+The final decision was made when I stocked up on winter soup supplies.
 There were packages and packages of lentils, soup mixes and dried split peas.
 They made piles on the shelves and something told me they were taking up way more room than they would if I moved them over to glass jars.
 An entire shelf had been taking over by them and they would never stack up properly.
 Not to mention that I’d purchased the same items twice because I had no idea what I had.
 Add those reasons to the ones I mentioned at the beginning, and let’s just say it was time.

-But first, I needed jars.
 I only had one old coffee jar I could use, after recently transferring the coffee into its own canister.
-There were also some old glass jars I’ve had since we started preparing juices and smoothies in advance.
+Plus some old glass jars I’ve had since we started preparing juices and smoothies in advance.
 The lids on some had started to develop rust though, so I’m on the hunt to replace the lids when I can.
 With the need for jars increasing, I went hunting for more!
 I found some in Kmart, some at my local Coles but in the end, I purchased them from canning/farmers supply stores on eBay.

 With the one coffee jar, six 500ml and twelve 1L (1000ml) wide mouth jars, I started phase one.
 Along the way, I found that the pasta would have been better off with a 2L jar so I’ve put them on my list.
 It may seem excessive to buy all these jars, but if you or a friend go through more coffee jars you could collect them.
 Have I mentioned I’m impatient?
 Because I am, and so I shop instead.